-The BAYESTAR uses shapes of noise curves3 to calculate an uncertainty of the maximum probability, via timing uncertainties obtained from the noise curves.
-This section describes information of used noise curves in this work.
-Figure 9.10 shows some previously generated noise curves.
-The curves are based on the expected configuration for the first advanced era observation run in 2015 and 2016 [60].
-In the psd 2015, the LIGO Hanford (H1) and LIGO Livingston (L1) are assumed to be operating with range of a 54 Mpc for averaged 1.4 M{\odot} - 1.4 M{\odot} BNS.
-On the other hand, In the psd 2016, the H and L are assumed to be operating with an averaged 1.4 M{\odot} - 1.4 M{\odot} BNS range 108 Mpc, and the addition of Virgo (V1) with a range of 36 Mpc.
-The plotted noise curves are Gaussian noise colored to match the expected noise amplitude spectral density curves of these H1, L1, and V1 detectors obtained by mimicking the expected configuration for the first advanced era observation run in 2015 and 20164.
-The noise curves, labeled as psd 2016 in figure 9.10, are used for this calculation.
+The BAYESTAR uses shapes of noise curves to calculate an uncertainty of the maximum probability, via timing uncertainties obtained from the noise curves.
+This section describes information of the used noise curves in this work.
+Figure 9.9 shows some previously generated noise curves.
+The curves are based on the expected configuration for the first advanced era observation run in 2015, 2016.
+In the psd 2015, the LIGO Hanford (H1) and LIGO Livingston (L1) are assumed to be operating with range of 54 Mpc for averaged 1.4 $M{\odot}$ - 1.4 $M{\odot}$ BNS.
+On the other hand, In the psd 2016, the H and L are assumed to be operating with an averaged 1.4 $M{\odot}$ - 1.4 $M{\odot}$ In the psd 2016 are graved to match the expected noise amplitude spectral density curves of these H1, L1, and V1 detectors obtained with mimicking the expected configuration for the first advanced era observation run in 2015, 2016.
+The noise curves, labeled as psd 2016 in figure 9.9, are used for this calculation.

-Figure 9.10: Modeled detector noise curves.
+Figure 9.9: Modeled detector noise curves

-3The sensitivities and noise curves can be input separately in the BAYESTAR.
+&lt;sup>3The sensitivities and noise curves can be input separately in the BAYESTAR.

-$^{^{4}}$ The noise curves of the psd 2016, which are used in this study, are different from what is used in previous investigation.
+$^{4}$ The noise curves of the psd 2016, which are used in this study, are different from the ones, used in previous investigation.
 In the previous test, psd 2015 was used.